exceptionless/Website/content/news/2020/2020-10-29-comparing-monitoring-services.md

 # Log Rocket

 [Log Rocket](https://logrocket.com) was founded in 2015 and is an error monitoring service that focuses on replaying the events that led up to the error.
-While some services focus on digging into the error details themselves, Log Rocket uses HTML from the user's session to reconstruct a video of what the user experienced.
+While some services focus on digging into the error details themselves, Log Rocket uses HTML from the user's session to reconstruct a playback of what the user experienced.

 > What LogRocket does is we capture a recording in real time of all the user activity so the developer on the other end can replay exactly what went wrong and troubleshoot issues faster.